molla-12/Node-Backend-REST-API/README.md

 ## Introduction

-Agelgl is a backend REST API service designed to simplify the process of ordering food from restaurants.
+Delivery is a backend REST API service designed to simplify the process of ordering food from restaurants.
 It offers a wide range of features, including order management, menu browsing, quick delivery options (food ready in under 30 minutes), customer and vendor roles, and administrative functions.
-This document serves as a comprehensive guide for using the Agelgl API.
+This document serves as a comprehensive guide for using the Delivery API.

 ## Features